ddre54/webapp/README.md

 This is a project built with Elixir that uses Dynamo to serve web requests.

+It's intent is to serve as a template blog or webpage avoiding the boilerplate of creating one.
+So you can start playing faster with technology based on Elixir and Dynamo

 Creating the webapp with `dynamo`

+This is for creating a new application using dynamo:

 ```bash
 # Clone repo and enter its folder